grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
 	* [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
 * [X] Should the ----- breaks just be double/triple spaced breaks in the text?
 I think that's the more conventional way of doing it.
+* [ ] make sure Hemi and Shakes talk about the escape trunk in the gnat when Hemi first goes aboard to scope out the boat
 * [ ] Do a search for ship names and make sure they are italicized
 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any